alephdata/aleph/docs/glossary.md

 ## Crawlers

 Little plug-ins to the Aleph engine which import data into the system.
-The included crawlers are very flexible, such as `SQLCrawler`, `DirectoryCrawler` or `MetaFolderCrawler`, but specific crawlers can be programmed that will import data from a specific source.
+The included crawlers are very flexible, such as `DirectoryCrawler` or `MetaFolderCrawler`, but specific crawlers can be programmed that will import data from a specific source.

 ## Ingestors